cloudogu/gitops-playground/applications/argocd/nginx/helm-jenkins/README.md

+# nginx-helm-jenkins

-3rd Party app (NGINX) with helm, templated in Jenkins (gitops-build-lib)
+3rd Party app (NGINX) with Helm, templated in Jenkins using the gitops-build-lib.

+This example also integrates an external secret that is managed in Vault.
+You can see this secret when visiting `/secret`.